-“How to become a product manager” is the question I’m asked most frequently.
-With so many people asking me how they can become a product manager or how they can land a new PM job, imagine my surprise when I conducted a survey of my newsletter subscribers to find out why they didn’t join my Product Manager Job Search Bootcamp… only to find out:
+Let’s go back to the most frequently asked question.
+Because so many people ask how they can land a new PM job, imagine my surprise when I conducted a survey of my readers only to find out:

-The top reason for not joining my Bootcamp and learning how to land their next product manager position is because they are too busy!
+The top reason for not learning how to land their next product manager role was that they were too busy!

 - We have limited time